Neutis/neutis-docs/docs/connectivity/ethernet.md

 user@your-PC:~# systemctl stop Networkmanager
 ```

-You need to figure out the name of your ethernet interface, enter `ifconfig` to display the list of network interfaces:
+You need to figure out the name of your Ethernet interface, enter `ifconfig` to display the list of network interfaces:

 ```bash
 user@your-PC:~# ifconfig